Ricardosgeral/relier/README.md

 However, due to the daily  changes of atmospheric pressure (that depends on temperature, humidity, altitude, ...), the most likely is that they are not null.

-If you push the *Zero* button at this stage (*i.e.*, no external pressure applied), you will get a *wait a few seconds* progress bar.
+If you push the *Zero* button at this stage (*ie*, with no external pressure applied), you will get a *wait a few seconds* progress bar.
 After a few seconds, the acquisition system will restart and show the readings.
 Now the piezometric pressures should be nearly null.
 The next figure exemplifies the 'zeroing' procedure, which is done individually for each pressure sensor.

 ![zeroing](Nextion/GUI/Zeroing_explain.png)

-Attention that, for the future tests, it will be necessary to do 'zeroing' process again (if desired).
+Attention that, for the future tests, it will be necessary to do the 'zeroing' process again (if desired).
-That is, the zero shift (*z*) history is not remembered by the acquisition system.
+That is, the history of the zero shift (*z*) is not remembered by the acquisition system.

 When you consider that the analog sensors are conveniently calibrated, you can press the *back blue button* (top-right), which will send you to the **Main menu** page.